BaeSHoon/transformer-kubernet/README.md

 # Service Transformer Chatbot using Kubernetes

 - Autoscaling & Failover with kube
-- Deploy Backend with Flasasdfk
+- Deploy Backend with Flask
 - Can Use on Android App, Web